 Engagement with the European Investment Bank

-The European Investment Bank is based in Luxembourg and is owned by the 27 Member States of the European Union.
-It makes significant investments both with the EU and in other countries and therefore plays an important role in terms of the EU’s economic reach.
+The European Investment Bank, based in Luxembourg, is owned by the 28 Member States of the European Union.
+It makes significant investments both within the EU and in other countries.
+The EIB therefore plays an important role in terms of the EU’s economic reach.

 Letter to Directors thanking for 2014 CSO meeting and raising issue